Easy & Healthy Snickers Dates (Chocolate Covered Date Bites)

 How I Use Dates in Recipes

-• Chopped and mixed into rice, quinoa, or couscous
+• Mixed into grains like rice, quinoa, or couscous for added texture and depth.

-• Stuffed as an appetizer, dessert, or snack
+• Stuffed with nuts, cheese, or nut butter for an easy appetizer, dessert, or snack.

 Top down view of 7 Snickers Dates on plate with peanuts and 5 more Snickers Dates scattered around the plate.